Yale University — New Asia College (YUNA) Exchange

 The YUNA Exchange matches eight students from Yale University with eight students from New Asia College at The Chinese University of Hong Kong for a unique six-month, themed, academic and cultural exchange program.
 Yale participants plan a two-week visit in New Haven, travel to Hong Kong over Yale’s spring break, and conduct research on the theme.
 Many students cite YUNA as one of the most important experiences of their time at Yale, both for the personal growth it allows and for the friendships that are formed through the program.

-The theme for the 2014-2015 YUNA Exchange will be Sovereignty and Society.
+The theme for the 2015-2016 YUNA Exchange will be National Identity and Citizenship.

 ▪ View the Virtual Info Session,

 ▪ attend one of Yale-China's information sessions (check back for dates), and